Dynamic9751/Vohala_Insta_Info/README.md

 Vohala is a **OSINT** tool on Instagram to collect, analyze, and run reconnaissance.

 Disclaimer: **FOR EDUCATIONAL PURPOSE ONLY!
-The contributors do not assume any responsibility for the use of this tool.**
+This Script do not assume any responsibility for the use of this tool.**

 Warning: It is advisable to **not** use your own/primary account when using this tool.